How is the Zoo governed?

 Saint Louis Zoo Association

 The Association is a private nonprofit organization whose volunteer board is made up of business and community leaders.
-They work with the Zoo to provide leadership for fundraising, conservation education, programming, facilities, government relations and special events.
+They work with the Zoo to provide leadership for fundraising, and they support conservation education, programming, facilities, government relations and special events.

 Saint Louis Zoo Executive Staff